My Research

 I also study how molecular clouds undergo magnetized gravitational fragmentation to form dense prestellar cores—the birthsites of star formation.

 My aim is to connect observations and theory of star-disk systems by exploring the underlying physics through theoretical and numerical modeling.
+I have also worked with the observers to help disentangle complex collapse kinematics observed in young protostellar systems.

 If you're interested, you can check out my publications here.